sian-wusidi/StegoGAN/README.md

 ### 2. Download datasets

-We propose three datasets for benchmarking non-bijective image-to-image translation, and the datasets can be downloaded from Zenodo (To be relased...):
+We propose three datasets for benchmarking non-bijective image-to-image translation, and the datasets can be downloaded from Zenodo and placed within the 'dataset/' directory.:

-* [PlanIGN] This dataset was constructed from the French National Mapping Agency (IGN), comprising 1900 aerial images (ortho-imagery) at 3m spatial resolution and two versions of their corresponding maps -- one with toponyms and one without toponyms (_TU).
+* [**PlanIGN**] This dataset contains 1900 aerial images (ortho-imagery from IGN) at 3m spatial resolution and two associated maps: one with toponyms and one without toponyms (_TU).
 We divided them into training (1000 images) and testing (900 images).
 In our experiment, we use trainA & trainB, testA & testB_TU for training and testing, respectively.
-* [Google_mismatch] We created non-bijective datasets from the [maps dataset](https://github.com/phillipi/pix2pix?tab=readme-ov-file) by seperating the samples with highways from those without.
+* [**Google_mismatch**] We created non-bijective datasets from the [maps dataset](https://github.com/phillipi/pix2pix?tab=readme-ov-file) by seperating the samples with highways from those without.
 We excluded all satellite images (trainA) featuring highways and subsampled maps (trainB) with varying proportions of highways from 0% to 65%.
 For the test set, we selected 898 pairs without highways.
-* [BRATS_mismatch] We used two modalities from [Brats2018](https://www.med.upenn.edu/sbia/brats2018/data.html) -- T1 and FLAIR.
-We selected transverse slices from the 60&deg to 100&deg.
-Each scan was classified as tumorous if more than 1% of its pixels were labelled as such and as healthy if it contained no tumor pixels.
+* [**BRATS_mismatch**] We used two modalities of brain MRI from [Brats2018](https://www.med.upenn.edu/sbia/brats2018/data.html) -- T1 and FLAIR.
+Each scan is classified as tumorous if more than 1% of its pixels were labelled as such and as healthy if it contains no tumor pixels.
 We provide "generate_mismatched_datasets.py" so users can generate datasets with varying proportions of tumorous samples during training.
-In our default seeting, we have 800 training samples with source images (T1) being healthy and target images (FLAIR) comprising 60% tumorous scans.
+In our default setting, we have 800 training samples with source images (T1) being healthy and target images (FLAIR) comprising 60% tumorous scans.
 The test set contains 335 paired scans of healthy brains.

-And it should be placed within the 'dataset/' directory.

 ### 3. Download weights for inference or pre-training

-The pre-trained weights could be download from:
+The pre-trained weights can be downloaded from:
-* [Google_mismatch] The checkpoints with varing proportions of highways can be downloaded [here](https://drive.google.com/file/d/11sesOtokRomVvM2rHRcv2nSWT4_nONGR/view?usp=sharing).
+* [**Google_mismatch**] The checkpoints with varing proportions of highways can be downloaded [here](https://drive.google.com/file/d/11sesOtokRomVvM2rHRcv2nSWT4_nONGR/view?usp=sharing).
-* [PlanIGN] Both checkpoints for best image translation results and mismatch detection (texts) can be downloaded [here](https://drive.google.com/file/d/1ZDwGFpJh1ZAEeGTK-S3UDRyDYFwiWTLo/view?usp=sharing).
+* [**PlanIGN**] Both checkpoints for best image translation results and mismatch detection (texts) can be downloaded [here](https://drive.google.com/file/d/1ZDwGFpJh1ZAEeGTK-S3UDRyDYFwiWTLo/view?usp=sharing).
-* [BRATS] To be relased...
+* [**BRATS**] To be relased...

-## How to use 🚀
+## Trainin and Inference 🚀

-### 1. Train models
+### 1. Training

 * For example: training StegoGAN with Google_mismatch dataset
 ```